hbctraining/variant_analysis/lessons/14_IGV.md

 <img src="../img/Gene_jump_IGV.png" width="400">
 </p>

 If we zoom in enough we can get down to seeing individual variants.
-Underneath the top part of the varaint track, we can see the tracks for the variant in the normal and tumor samples.
+Underneath the top part of the variant track, we can see the tracks for the variant in the normal and tumor samples.
 The intensity of the variant marks on those tracks is proportional to the frequency of the variant in the sample:

 <p align="center">
 <img src="../img/Zoomed_variant_IGV.png" width="800">